bcorporaal/Toko/README.md

 Many thanks to all the creator whose code or work is in some way of influence to Toko.

-Toko includes color palettes from the following:<br>
+Toko includes color palettes from the following sources:<br>
 [Chromotome](https://github.com/kgolid/chromotome) by Kjetil Midtgarden Golid.
 MIT License.<br>
 [D3](https://github.com/d3/d3) by Mike Bostock and others.
 ISC License.<br>
 [Feathers](https://github.com/shandiya/feathers) by Shandiya Balasubramaniam.
 MIT License.<br>